 Manuel Antonio is definitely on the more expensive side.
 For some, that would be an immediate turn-off, but it is actually perfect for traveling with kids.
 That is because there is more touristic infrastructure in it, meaning that there will be more tours and activities being offered for your little ones.

-Quick Guide for First Time Visitors to Manuel Antonio, Costa Rica
+Quick Travel Guide for First Time Visitors to Manuel Antonio, Costa Rica

 Currency

-This is one of those countries where paying with the local currency will get you further than doing it with dollars.
-People will be more open to give discounts.
+This is one of those countries where paying with the local currency might get you further than doing it with dollars.
+People may be more open to give discounts for Colones vs. USD.
+But U.S. dollars are widely accepted.
+And, definitely cash goes further than credit.

 Tipping Etiquette